newur/blog/content/posts/2020/3/7/1535/index.md

 I dunno why `UTF-8` is not assumed as default, but maybe in other parts of the world another text encoding dominates web pages.
 Picking the wrong (or no encoding) at all was a popular mistake that transformed non ASCII characters into the replacement character �.
 This char (U+FFFD) is [used to replace an unknown, unrecognized or unrepresentable character](https://en.wikipedia.org/wiki/Specials_(Unicode_block)).
 Since, home grown sites are rather the exception nowadays, the `U+FFFD` became an endangered species.

 I forgot where I picked up the second line (so it was probably from [lighthouse](https://web.dev/measure) to push my score).
+I think it helps with scaling issues on mobile and/or high res devices.

 ### Visual Appearance

 The second group deals with visual stuff, like how the pages looks in a _normal_ browser.
-So if you are a hard core minimalist that counts every byte and/or targets terminal browsers (which might ignore CSS styling completely, like [w3m](http://manpages.ubuntu.com/manpages/bionic/man1/w3m.1.html)), you might want to skip this part completely.
+So if you are a hard core minimalist that counts every byte and/or targets terminal browsers (which tend to ignore CSS completely, like [w3m](http://manpages.ubuntu.com/manpages/bionic/man1/w3m.1.html)), you might want to skip this part completely.
+For the rest, I highly recommend having some basic styling in one common `.css` file.

 ```html {linenostart=4}
 <link rel="stylesheet" type="text/css" href="/css/style.css">